ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 AS will treat the input the same as "A1BC3DFF".
 To facilitate this, it is RECOMMENDED that the AS use only ASCII letters and numbers as valid characters for the user code.

+It is RECOMMENDED that the AS choose from character values that are easily copied and typed without ambiguity.
+For example, some glyphs have multiple Unicode code points for the same visual character, and the end-user could potentially type a different character than what the AS has returned.

 This mode is designed to be used when the client instance is not able to communicate or facilitate launching an arbitrary URI.
 The associated URI could be statically configured with the client instance or in the client software's documentation.
 As a consequence, these URIs SHOULD be short.
 The user code URI MUST be reachable from the end user's browser, though the URI is usually opened on a separate device from the client instance itself.
-The URI MUST be accessible from an HTTP GET request and MUST be protected by HTTPS or equivalent means.
+The URI MUST be accessible from an HTTP GET request and MUST be protected by HTTPS, be hosted on a server local to the RO's browser ("localhost"), or use an application-specific URI scheme.

 In many cases, the URI indicates a web page hosted at the AS, allowing the AS to authenticate the end user as the RO and interactively provide consent.